Luxurious Cadbury Chocolate Cupcakes

 Enough talk, more baking.
 Let’s get to work on these beauties!

-(Makes 12 regular sized cupcakes or 9 large cupcakes fit for baking cups)
+Makes 12 regular sized cupcakes or 9 large cupcakes fit for baking cups (as pictured)

 Prep Time: 24 hours for the gelatine bubbles